 What does an auto engineer do?

 The challenges facing personal mobility are endless.
-Automotive engineers work in every area of the industry, from the look and feel of current cars, to the safety and security of new forms of transport.
-Attempting to make cars as fast as possible whilst keeping them fuel efficient may seem like an impossible task, but this is the kind of problem automotive engineers deal with every day.
+Automotive engineers work in every area of the industry, such as the look and feel of vehicles, and the safety and security of new forms of transport.
+While there is, of course, a focus to make cars reach high speeds, the modern day engineer needs to consider future sustainability and wider integration of advancing connected technologies.

 The work of an automotive engineer breaks down into three categories:

 - Research and Development

 So what does an automotive engineer really do?